walles/loadviz/README.md

 ## TODO

 * Draw some sort of bar chart based on fake data
+* Try with fake data for one CPU
+* Try with fake data for more CPUs than the image width
-* Make sure that data looks like CPU load
+* Make sure that data looks like CPU load (user / system / idle) and that the bars are based on that
+* Make sure we can render everything from one CPU to more CPUs than the width of the display
 * Replace the data with actual CPU load
 * Make bars slide into place when metrics are updated.
 Physics engine!
 * Make a menu bar visualization